security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Description

-Is the value in  `Organization: Date last cited`  the actual date on which an organization was disbanded, the latest date a source has referred to an organization, and can we assume this organization will continue to exist
+Is the value in  `Organization: Date last cited`  the actual date on which an organization was disbanded, the latest date a source has referred to an organization, and can we assume this organization will continue to exist?

 ### Type of field